freemindlabsinc/IntelliBlog/README.md

 1. Automate the creation of new posts.
     - Users can create a full post by simply pasting a URL to a web page or a YouTube video.
-    - This process will be template driver and user-configurable.
+    - This process will be template driven and user-configurable.

 2. Simplify the editing and proof-reading of posts.
     - Users can use the AI Assistant to help them spell check or correct grammar, or even rewrite parts of the post.

-3. Peform Semantic Search on the entire blogging content.
+3. Perform Semantic Search on the entire content of the blog and its posts.
-    - Users can search for posts based on the meaning of the content, not just on the words used in the content.
+    - Users can search for posts using natural language (English) instead of keywords and limited drop down filters.
-    For instance, a search for "How do I create a blog?" would return posts with titles such as "How to create a blog", "Creating a blog in 2022", "The best way to create a blog", etc.
+    - A search for "How do I create a blog?" would return posts with titles such as "How to create a blog", "Creating a blog in 2022", "The best way to start a blog", etc.

-4. Interact with an AI Assistant to ask questions to the I-Blog itself.
+4. Interact with an AI Assistant and ask questions to the I-Blog itself.

 ### The Posts are the memory

-By using I-Blog, each post becomes instantly part of the memory that is available to the AI Assistant.
+In I-Blog, each post becomes instantly part of the memory that is available to the AI Assistant.
-Readers of the blog would use the AI assistant to answer questions on the contents of the blog, or even to find more information elsewhere.

-After a new post is created or an existing post is updated, a background process will chunk the post and store it in a vector database which will then be made accessible to the AI Assistant, built using Microsoft Semantic Kernel.
+After a new post is created or an existing post is updated, a background process will chunk the post and store it in a vector database which is accessible to the AI Assistant.

-Some of the main features of IntelliBlog:
+## The main features

 1) A minimalist interface that only does what it needs to do, and nothing more.
 > At the core of I-Blog there's a simple and intuitive interface that allows users to create, edit and manage posts, sources and other entities in the system.